Edelmackey/Data-science-portfolio-by-Rapha-l-Lacoste-Cordeau/README.md

 ## School projects

 #### Financial technologies for engineers
-1. [Fintech 1](Projects/Fintech_1.ipynb) is a notebook containing multiple analysis of the Dow Jones Industrial Average.
+1. [Fintech 1](Projects/Fintech_1.ipynb) is a Jupyter notebook containing multiple analysis of the Dow Jones Industrial Average.
 This project includes the usual descriptive statistics as well as advanced methods to evaluate an ETF's performance: calculation and comparison with the minimal variance portfolio, Brownian arithmetic simulation, linear and ridge regression.
-2. [Fintech 2](Projects/Fintech_2.ipynb) is a notebook containing multiple analysis of selected ETFs.
+2. [Fintech 2](Projects/Fintech_2.ipynb) is a Jupyter notebook containing multiple analysis of selected ETFs.
 The data is processed, then the base statistics are shown.
 Then multiple models are built and evaluated: Logit, Decision tree, Random Forest and SVM.
 Once the model is working on a single ETF, it is applied to all the other ETFs and plotted.
 Then we compare our ETF to the S&P 500.

 #### Financial analysis
 1. [Analyse financiere industrielle 1](Projects/Analyse_financiere_industrielle_1.pdf) compares 3 tickers : L.TO, MRU.TO and EMP-A.TO.